DRC faces fresh Ebola outbreak in remote region

 Africa CDC has called an urgent coordination meeting with the DRC, Uganda and South Sudan, alongside international partners, to reinforce surveillance and outbreak response measures.
 Suspected cases have also emerged in Bunia.

-The European Centre for Disease Prevention and Control said the risk to people in the EU/EEA remains “very low” for the general population in the EU/EEA, the likelihood of infection is very low due to the limited possibility of importation and onward transmission in Europe.
+The European Centre for Disease Prevention and Control issued a press release stating that the risk to people in the EU/EEA remains “very low”, due to the limited possibility of importation and onward transmission in Europe.